ensemble-ai/exercise-2-camera-control-2635088459/README.md

 ## Description

+Before opening the file, Please read:
+There are a total of 8 cameras following the vessel.
+(3 are the examples and 5 are the stage cameras that we need for exercise 2)
+Whenever switch to the camera, please press "R" to switch Whenever show the box of the camera, please press "F" to show the camera box Please use the test many times as needed.

 Your goal is to create several swappable camera control scripts for a top-down terraforming simulator.

 Here is the document covered in class that details the type of camera controllers you are to implement for this exercise: